 vocabulary: flashcards via Quizlet

 All of the above suggestions are considered literary classics.
-If you’re looking for more contemporary German novels, take a look at this article and find out how to download tons of German novels for free onto your tablet, ereader, smartphone or desktop.
+If you’re looking for more contemporary German novels, find out how to download tons of German novels for Kindle for free onto your tablet, ereader, smartphone or desktop.

 Combine these free German ebooks with interactive dictionaries on Android or iOS and you’ll learn tons of new words in no time!
 Who needs textbooks, anyway?